-A woman and a nurse, in masks.
+A patient and a nurse in surgical face masks

 We helped a health agency prepare for future public health emergencies